-You have the right to participate in social, religious, and community activities that do not interfere with the rights of other residents within the facility.
+You have the right to participate in social, religious, and community activities that do not interfere with the rights of other residents within the board and lodge.

 You have the right to reside and receive services in the facility with reasonable accommodations of your needs and preferences.
 Except, when your health or safety (and other residents) would be endangered.

 You have the right designate an unrelated person to have status of your next of kin with respect to helping you make a health care decision.
-If you are unconscious, comatose, or unable to communicate- the facility must make reasonable efforts to notify a family member or an individual that you have designated.
-The family member/ individual has the right to participate in your treatment planning, as required by State Law.
+If you are unconscious, comatose, or unable to communicate- the facility will make reasonable efforts to notify a family member and/or the emergency contact that you have designated.
+The family member and/or emergency contact has the right to participate in your treatment planning, as required by State Law.

-You have the right to refuse to follow the facility rules BUT if you refuse to follow the rules, we will quickly be informed of the likely consequences of your decision.
+You have the right to refuse to follow the facility rules and guidelines but if you refuse to follow the rules and guidelines, you will quickly be informed/reminded of the likely consequences of your decision.
 If further discussion is needed, NHBL encourages that combined decisions are made with your support team (i.e. case management, treatment counselors, probation officer, therapists, emergency contact etc.)

 You have the right to communicate with persons inside and outside of the facility during reasonable hours.